dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 ## Image classification sample overview

-The sample is a console app that uses ML.NET to build an image classifier by reusing a pre-trained model to classify images with a small amount of training data.
+The sample is a console application that uses ML.NET to build an image classifier by reusing a pre-trained model to classify images with a small amount of training data.

 You can find the source code for this tutorial at the [dotnet/samples](https://github.com/dotnet/samples/tree/master/machine-learning/tutorials/TransferLearningTF) repository.